Advising for Political Campaigns

 - Analysis of the psychological appeal of an opponent’s message and the best ways to counter it.

 - Analysis of the psychological impact of the candidate’s gender, personality, language and behavior on potential voters.
-For an example of this kind of analysis, see my Huffington Post blog article, “Everybody’s Mother: What Hillary Clinton and Other Women in Power Need to Know About the Unconscious”
+For an example of this kind of analysis, see my Huffington Post blog articles, “Everybody’s Mother: What Hillary Clinton and Other Women in Power Need to Know About the Unconscious” and "Trump's Big Daddy Lie."

 - Creating messaging that outsmarts the unconscious, anticipating and over-riding unconscious negative reactions in the target audience.